rdf-ext/clownface/docs/context.md

 As presented in the [getting started](/) and [deep dive](deep-dive.md) examples, a clownface instance is initially created using a factory function exported by the module.
 Depending on the parameters passed to it, various contexts can be created.

-### Empty initial context
+### Any pointer

-An empty context is created by providing only a `dataset` parameter.
+By providing only a `dataset` parameter to the clownface factory, an "Any pointer" is created.

 This state is quite unique, because this is the only circumstance in which a context will be empty.
-The moment any node gets pointed, the context will never return to this state.
+In other words, in this state, the pointer does not really point at any node within the dataset.
+Similar to a Null Pointer in some programming languages.

 <run-kit>